thenumbernine/lua-parser/README.md

 - `ast.traverse`
 - `ast.nodeclass(type, parent, args)`
 - `ast.tostringmethod` = this specifies the serialization method.
 It is used to look up the serializer stored in `ast.tostringmethods`
+- `parser.load_xform` works with my `ext.load` shim load layer to allow you to modify the AST of all subsequent loaded Lua code.

 ### TODO: